wrightben/math/Puzzles/NSA - 4 Rats in a Star.md

 ### Step 3

 Understanding what RATS = STAR really means makes the puzzle very easy to solve.
-With 25 combinations, it's possible to list them and multiply them by 4.
+With less than 25 combinations, it's possible to list them and multiply them by 4.

+2[0,1,3,4][0,1,3,4,5,6,7,9][8]

 ### Notes